leahcim-design/astroDynamics/README.md

 The UniverseSimulation class can time-propagate a Universe-instance and hold the generated time-slices in memory.
 It also provides different plotting methods, for example to plot the orbital curves of its massive bodies.

 ## CI/CD
-This project contains a pipeline for GitHub in the folder *.github/workflows*.
+This project contains a pipeline-definition for GitHub in the folder *.github/workflows*.
 As there is no direct Matlab support on GitLab it was decided to mirror the project into a public repository in GitHub to use its Matlab-support.
-The pipeline.runs can be found here: https://github.com/leahcim-design/astroDynamics/actions/workflows/matlab-pipeline.yml .
+The pipeline runs can be found here: https://github.com/leahcim-design/astroDynamics/actions/workflows/matlab-pipeline.yml .

 The pipeline runs all Matlab-tests.
 All files that bear the "test" label count as test for the pipeline.
 The results of the test-stage are published as artifacts.
 For convenience the result of the latest run are checked into this repository in the folder *artifactsFromGithub*.
 Additionally the pipeline has a simulation stage that can execute simulations and publish the generated outputs as artifacts.
-For convenience the results of the latest runf are checked into this repo in the *simulations/simulationResults* folder.
+For convenience the results of the latest run are checked into this repo in the *simulations/simulationResults* folder.

 Unfortunately, there is no SonarQube support for Matlab at the moment.
 ## simulations